Skip to content

 Open your browser at https://rag.mycorp.com/ → it redirects to your SSO → you log in → you come back authenticated.

-If something goes wrong, see the full troubleshooting section in the OIDC guide.
+If something goes wrong, see the full troubleshooting section in docs/oidc.md.
 Most issues fall into one of three categories:

 1. Issuer mismatch (Step 2 — trailing slash).